labsyspharm/harvardtissueatlas/_pages/cycif-method.md

 {% include enlarge-image.html src='graphics/cycif-workflow.png' alt='Workflow overview is described in text below.' %}

 ### Experimental process
 CyCIF is a multiplexed imaging method that uses cycles of staining, bleaching, and imaging to generate high-plex images.
 CyCIF can be applied to many sample types (*see [references](#selected-publications-using-cycif) below*).
+A major advantage of our workflow is that it can generate and analyze whole slide images (WSI).
+WSIs enable deep spatial analyses and provide enough statistical power to make conclusions about spatial relationships that are impossible in small fields of view.
 Here, we focus on using CyCIF with formalin-fixed, paraffin-embedded (FFPE) human tissue sections, known as tissue-based (t-) CyCIF.

 In the **t-CyCIF** method, a tissue sample is first **pre-stained** with fluorescent secondary antibodies to block any background auto-fluorescence that may be present in the tissue.
 The sample is then **bleached** with hydrogen peroxide to inactivate the fluorophores.
 Next, the sample is **stained** with 1-4 primary antibodies that target proteins or molecules of interest, paired secondary antibodies, and a nuclear stain.
 After a few rinses, the sample is **imaged** using a fluorescence microscope.

 **Then the cycle begins again:** the sample is bleached, re-stained with new antibodies and a nuclear dye, and imaged again.

-Once the cycles of fluorescence imaging are complete, the slide can optionally be stained with **hematoxylin and eosin (H&E)**, a standard stain used in the clinic for diagnosing disease, and imaged once more with a bright-field microscope.
+Once the cycles of fluorescence imaging are complete, the slide can optionally be stained with **hematoxylin and eosin (H&E)**, a standard stain used in the clinic for diagnosing disease, then imaged once more with a bright-field microscope.

 ### Extracting and analyzing spatial features
 The images from each **CyCIF** cycle are then assembled into a high-plex whole slide image, processed into single-cell data, and quantified for spatial features using the open-source **[MCMICRO](https://www.mcmicro.org/) pipeline**.
 The single-cell data can be analyzed with tools like **[SCIMAP](https://www.scimap.xyz)**, then visualized and shared with the software **[Minerva](https://www.minerva.im)**. *Visit [Software](/software) to learn more.*

 {% include enlarge-image.html src='graphics/cycif-mosaic-image.png' alt='Five images of 4-6 channels each are overlaid into a single mosiac image containing ~20 channels.
 Note: The mosaic image shown here contains data from only a small portion of a slide.
 A whole slide image would be made up of many image ‘tiles’ of small regions, which must be assembled into the full whole slide image.' %}